sudheerj/javascript-interview-questions/README.md

 80. ### What are the differences between undeclared and undefined variables

-    Below are the major differences between undeclared and undefined variables,
+    Below are the major differences between undeclared(not defined) and undefined variables,

     | undeclared | undefined |
     |---- | ---------